Scalping Trading

 Updated

 Scalping trading involves executing a large volume of trades over a short period to take advantage of small price disparities.
-In this guide, we explain what scalping in trading is, weigh the pros and cons, and the steps to get started.
+In this guide, we explain what scalping in trading is for beginners, weigh the pros and cons, and the steps to get started.

 Quick Introduction